 Get out your lighted magnifier and carefully inspect all of the solder joints.
-Make sure that there are no solder bridges.
+Make sure that there are no solder bridges, particularly on the WiFi module.
 If something doesn't look 100% right, resolder it, removing it first if you have to.
-We recommend using desoldering wick to remove any excess solder first before resoldering; it actually makes the resoldering task much easier, because you're not trying to heat up as much solder.

 Congratulations, you're almost done!
-Just one more thing before you power up...
+Just one more thing...